adamgorm/efficient-gp/README.md

-# Efficient multi-level Gaussian process regression
+# Efficient multilevel Gaussian process regression

 This repository contains the efficient implementation of multilevel Gaussian process regression described in: